xKvIcHa77x/rvx-apks/README.md

 ## ⭐ Overview

 Here you can download and use applications selected for this repository, which are modified and extended with many functionalities that will certainly be useful to you.
-It contains all APKs using [inotia00's patches](https://github.com/inotia00/revanced-patches) & some apps using [ReVanced's patches](https://github.com/ReVanced/revanced-patches).
+It contains all APKs using [ReVanced's patches](https://github.com/ReVanced/revanced-patches).

-> **Note**: Keep in mind that some builds may not work as expected due to changes in the app/patch code.
+> **Note #1**: Keep in mind that some builds may not work as expected due to changes in the app/patch code.
 In this case, there is nothing I can do, I just provide the ready-made APK files.

+> **Note #2**: ReVanced Extended maintained by inotia00 has been [discontinued](https://www.reddit.com/r/revancedextended/comments/1absqbj/revanced_extended_has_been_discontinued_by).
+Apps with inotia00's modifications will likely work for a long time, but may stop working at any time.
+In this repository, Extended will be replaced by regular ReVanced, unless inotia00 decides to return with a continuation of Extended or worthy alternatives appear.
+[Here](https://github.com/krvstek/rvx-apks/releases/tag/3) you can download the latest version of his modifications.

 ## 🟢 Available apps
 - <picture><img src="https://play-lh.googleusercontent.com/lMoItBgdPPVDJsNOVtP26EKHePkwBg-PkuY9NOrc-fumRtTFP4XhpUNk_22syN4Datc=s48-rw" width="20" height="20"></picture> [YouTube](https://play.google.com/store/apps/details?id=com.google.android.youtube)